The short answer, yes.

 If you want the best air extractor, we highly recommend the Holmes Dual 8″ Blade Twin Window Fan.
 It’s one of the best-selling window fans that will extract the fumes, send fresh air in, and exchange clean air with polluted air.

-An air purifier is another effective way to get rid of the fumes and nanoparticles.
+An air purifier is another effective way to get rid of fumes and nanoparticles.
 A top-notch air purifier does 2 things.
 It a) helps clear out the nanoparticles using a HEPA filter, and b) uses carbon filters to get rid of fumes.
 Some purifiers have special technology that can help break down odors and chemical vapors.

 So what is the difference between air extraction and air purification?